 Jesus said to his disciples, "What do you think?
 If a shepherd has a hundred sheep, and one of them has gone astray, does he not leave the ninety-nine on the mountains and go in search of the one that went astray?
 And if he finds it, truly I tell you, he rejoices over it more than over the ninety-nine that never went astray.
 So it is not the will of your Father in heaven that one of these little ones should be lost."

-Jesus and his first disciples turned to this prophet, not only to appreciate John the Baptist who prepared the way of the Lord, but to remain at peace during the tragic death of Jesus by quoting passages like chapter 42 and chapter 53.
-The work of the “Great Unknown” remained lost within Israel till it was found by the Good Shepherd.
-Then it brought exceptional joy to the other ninety-nine.
-Finally, some lost “sheep” are found only by the divine Good Shepherd, Jesus himself.
-We look forward to Christmas when Jesus steps anew into our lives to discover hidden gifts, talents and hopes that can turn our lives around.
+Jesus and his first disciples turned to this prophecy.
+Through it they could see John the Baptist as preparing the way of the Lord, and it helped the disciples find peace after their Master's death by execution, as they read passages like chapter 42 and chapter 53.
+We look forward to Christmas when Jesus steps anew into our lives to uncover hidden meanings, talents and hopes that can turn our lives around.

 The policy of the shepherd in this gospel could seem a little foolish.
 He leaves ninety nine sheep on the hillside to go in search of one sheep who has rambled off and is now lost.
 He leaves the main flock unguarded to go out looking for the lost one.
 He risks all ninety nine for the sake of one sheep.
 The attitude of the shepherd is the opposite to that of the high priest Caiaphas who said about Jesus, "It is better for one man to die for the people than to have the whole nation perish."
 In other words, it is better to destroy one man than to put the nation at risk... the individual is expendable for the sake of the many.